open-physics-ed-org/open-physics-ed-org.github.io/content/news/2025-07-08-launching-open-physics-ed-org.md

 tags: [launch, open-physics-ed, open-education]
 ---

+# Launching the Open Physics Education Network

+## A New Home for Open Physics Course Materials

-We are excited to announce the launch of the Open Physics Ed website—a new home for open, accessible, and collaborative physics education!
+We are excited to announce the launch of the Open Physics Education Network—a new home for open, accessible, and collaborative physics education!

-## Why Open Physics Ed?
+## Why Open?
-Open Physics Ed was created to organize and support the development of open, high-quality, and accessible resources for physics and computational science.
+The Open Physics Education Network was created to organize and support the development of open, high-quality, and accessible resources for physics and computational science.
 Our mission is to lower barriers to learning and empower students, educators, and contributors everywhere.

 ## What’s Here Now?
 - A modern, accessible, and WCAG-compliant site design